tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Explain that students will also begin working with common tools such as the terminal/command line, a text-base utility for performing file system operations and executing programs, and git, a managed remote file repository with in-built versioning control.

 * Encourage your students and get their energy levels up!
-Today is the day they begin to learn hard skills (case study, terminal, git)!
+Today is the day they begin to learn hard skills: creating a FinTech case study, performing file system operations via the terminal, and managing file repositories using git!

 ---